-The two-week research course intends to tackle complex societal, political and legal problems in constitution-building from an interdisciplinary perspective, informed by field experience.
-We seek to combine different disciplines (mostly comparative law and political science) and perspectives (comparative governmental systems; electoral systems; decentralization; human rights; comparative constitutional law; good governance; etc) to offer new insights on a classic subject of the highest academic and practical relevance.
+At its heart, the course intends to tackle complex societal, political and legal problems in constitution-building from an interdisciplinary perspective, informed by field experience.
+In order to understand and contextualize practitioners’ experiences, we seek to combine different disciplines (mostly comparative law, political science, and socio-legal studies) and perspectives (comparative governmental systems; electoral systems; decentralization; human rights; comparative constitutional law; good governance; etc) to offer new insights on a classic subject of the highest academic and practical relevance.

-Markus Böckenförde, Department of Legal Studies, Central European University, Budapest, Hungary
+Markus Böckenförde, Department of Legal Studies, Central European University, Vienna, Austria

 Prior knowledge of the field is required, field experience is an advantage.

 The course is designed to be a forum for exchange and mutual learning for young scholars and practitioners from the civil sector, from public administration, from regional and international institutions.

 CEU Summer University awards a certificate of attendance upon successful completion of the course as well as ECTS credits.